Deal or No Deal (Australian game show): Steal the Deal

 Steal the Deal was introduced in January 2025.

 Risk It

-Not to be confused with Risk It All, Risk It is an endgame feature introduced in 2025 where if it's triggered (mainly if the player won less than $1,000), the player can choose to forfeit their winnings to choose one of two cases (similar to Double or Nothing) which can either contain 50c, or $2,500.
+Not to be confused with Risk It All, Risk It is an endgame feature introduced in 2025 where if it's triggered (mainly if the player won less than $1,000), the player can choose to forfeit their winnings to choose one of two cases (similar to Double or Nothing) which can either contain 50¢, or $2,500.

+Deal Wheel

+The Deal Wheel is an endgame feature introduced in 2026 where after the main game, the player can choose to forfeit their winnings to spin a wheel containing 16 different amounts (8 small, 4 medium, and 4 big amounts, including a jackpot amount that is set by the banker).
+Whichever space they land on will be their new winnings total.
+Some episodes also has a voucher from Harvey Norman on the wheel.

 In popular culture

 Andrew O'Keefe appeared as himself in an episode of the Australian comedy Kath & Kim, reprising his role as host of Deal or No Deal.
 In the episode, Sharon Strzelecki (portrayed by Magda Szubanski) appeared as the main contestant and Kim Craig (Gina Riley) appeared as her podium partner.
 Sharon wins $20,000 from her case (though footage of her winning is never shown).
 The gameplay shown has some minor changes compared to the actual game show airing at the time: Kim wasn't given the opportunity to make a guess for the contents of her case before opening it, and Sharon claims that she became the main contestant by having the "fastest fingers" (the preliminary quiz was dropped from the 2007 season, and the fictional game shown was of that version).
 O'Keefe also references the timeslot the show airs in by saying that it's "almost news time", as a teaser for Seven News 6pm bulletin would air in the final minutes of the show, which is followed by the news broadcast.